denyncrawford/dropper/README.md

 In order to developing scalable applications Dropper has dedicated spaces called "channels" which exists to broadcast information separately from the global scope of your dropper instance.

-Of course there could co-exist different instances of Dropper in a single application, but this means that for each instance / app, is allow dispatch events in separate spaces without affecting the functionality of other events and channels.
+> Of course, several instances of Dropper could coexist in a single application, but this means that for each instance / app, is allow dispatch events in separate spaces without affecting the functionality of other events and channels.

 ## Installation